Nightbear1/CISC-121-Final-Project-/README.md

 ## Algorithm Design
 Input list will be auto generated, while selected target value will be on a slider.
-Output will show whether or not target value is found in list, it's index, and the steps taken to achieve it
+Output will show whether or not target value is found in list, the index of said target value, and the steps taken to achieve it.

 # How to Run - Online
 1. Generate list using "Generate New Random List" button